KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

-# NanoGPT-Small Optimization Leaderboard
+# NanoGPT-Small Optimization Benchmark

-The goal of this leaderboard/benchmark is to collaboratively|competitively find the strongest optimizer for training small transformers.
+The goal of this benchmark is to collaboratively|competitively find the strongest optimizer for training small transformers.
 Unlike the main speedrun which seeks to minimize wallclock time by any means, here we will only care about minimizing step count, and we will refrain from modifying the transformer architecture.

 Most optimizer research occurs in academia and open-source, not in the frontier labs.